Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 a coroutine, because it is a suspending function) it captures the execution state of a coroutine in a _continuation_ instance and passes this continuation to the specified `block` as an argument.
-To resume execution of the coroutine, the block may invoke either `continuation.resume()` or `continuation.resumeWithException()` in this thread of in some other thread.
+To resume execution of the coroutine, the block may invoke either `continuation.resume()` or `continuation.resumeWithException()` in this thread or in some other thread.
 The _actual_ suspension of a coroutine happens when the `suspendCoroutine` block returns without invoking either of them.
 If continuation was resumed directly from inside of the block, then the coroutine is not considered to have been suspended and continues to execute.